frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 important thing.

 Because he\'s all wrapped up in himself, he misses the most important thing.
-Takes it all for granted.
+He takes it all for granted.
 He forgets others, and he forgets that others need forgiveness.
 They need tenderness.
 They need mercy.

 This son had come back after a very rough patch in his life, where he was in need of being handled with kid gloves, been through a lot,